Trusts for Married Couples

 If estate tax is not a concern, the primary reason for trusts are for the benefit of your children

-Trusts allow you to put aside a certain amount of income tax-free money or other assets for your descendants or adopted children that becomes available for them after your death, but not to your spouse.
+Trusts allow you to put aside a certain amount of income tax-free money or other assets for your descendants or adopted children that becomes available for them after your death, but not your spouse.

 A trust would be more beneficial to your children if both spouses/parents die at the same time.